-AIR GUN AND LICENSING IN SCOTLAND
+AIR GUNS LICENSING SCOTLAND

 To own a low-powered airgun in Scotland you now have to be licensed, much the same as if you wanted to own a shotgun or a firearm.
 Such a licence is called an Air Weapon Certificate (AWC).
 An application is made to Police Scotland on an AWL1 form, then ‘light touch’ checks are conducted to assess your suitability to be granted a certificate and to own or possess an airgun.
 Any person who is granted an air weapon certificate may possess numerous airguns.
 It is the person who is licensed, not the airgun.